Affordable travel

 Free museum

 Lead crystal is much denser than ordinary glass, and light passes through it in a different way, causing its distinctive sparkle.
 Traditionally glass should contain 24% lead to qualify as crystal, and it’s the higher density that is responsible for the telltale ‘ring’ when a piece of crystal is tapped.
+Modern techniques however allow the creation of crystal without the use of lead and all of Moser's products are lead-free.

 Along with glassmaking technique and examples of historical and prizewinning pieces of glass, the history of the firm itself is also explained, with portraits of the important members of the Moser family, and an informative 10-minute-long video (in nine different languages).
 To there rear of the museum is also an extensive gift shop which can arrange shipping around the world.